love-mengxie/PSFD_code/README.md

 # PSFD_code

+（The code will continue to be organised as well as improved, and the full code will be open-sourced after acceptance of the paper.）
 ## Description of the document

 PSFD-T.py and PSFD-U: Generate corresponding adversarial samples and adjust the noise size by adjusting epsilon.